Green Satin radar: Other applications

 Green Satin was also used in combination with a second radar system named Red Setter to produce a side looking airborne radar (SLAR) system.
 This used the antenna and electronics from an H2S Mark IXA, but turned off the scanning motor so it normally pointed to one side of the aircraft.
 The drift angle from the Green Satin was fed into the motor to make minor adjustments to keep the antenna aligned at right angles to the aircraft's ground track, independent of the heading.

 The CRT display used by the normal H2S was fitted with a film system with a motorized takeup reel.
-The motor was connected to the ground speed output of the Green Satin, so it drew the film across the front of the display at a set speed independent of the airspeed.
+The motor was connected to the ground speed output of the Green Satin, so it drew the film across the front of the display at a speed proportional to groundspeed.
 With the scanning motor turned off, the display on the CRT was a single line, modulated in brightness by the returns at various distances from the aircraft.
 This exposed the film, producing a 2D image of the land to one side of the aircraft.

 The film was pulled through a rapid developer system produced by Kelvin Hughes, who made similar systems for a variety of purposes.
 The film was processed and ready for viewing after a short delay.